Updated 4:53 p.m.

 A spokesman for the Georgia State Patrol confirmed that Alex Fowlin, reported as deceased in a Saturday night accident in Rockdale County, is in fact still alive.

-"I've just received confirmation that Alex Fowlin, the 10-year-old from Saturday night's crash is still alive at Egleston," GSP spokesman Gordy Wright said in a release.
+"I've just received confirmation that Alex Fowlin, the 10-year-old from Saturday night's ," GSP spokesman Gordy Wright said in a release.
 "The trooper was given inaccurate information that led to the person being reported as a fatality."

 Wright said he would pass along information as it became available.
 This would reduce the traffic fatalities to six instead of seven as originally reported.